Mindful/console-tools/README.md

   - A csf_submit module

 This is for Evergreen CS students who are sick of moving their homework to their server before submitting it.
 It wraps plink/pscp (both must be in the tools_functions directory for it to function properly) and handles logging in and submitting homework.
 It will even handle zipping if you give it a directory.
-Note that this module relies on storing a verly lightly obscured copy of your username/password as settings. **Known issues:** The module will not work properly unless Ada (ada.evergreen.edu) is has already been cached by putty/plink/pscp/etc., and will not properly handle 0-byte files.
+Note that this module relies on storing a verly lightly obscured copy of your username/password as settings. **Known issues:** The module will not work properly unless Ada (ada.evergreen.edu) has already been cached by putty/plink/pscp/etc., and does not properly handle 0-byte files.

   - An email to SMS module